-Literature festival.
-Our flagship project is the annual Ba re e ne re Literature Festival.
-This is a multi-day event that brings together hundreds of people from a variety of backgrounds and ages including writers, editors, publishers, poets, students, artists, educators and expatriates to engage about and share literary arts content.
-Activities include a keynote address, performances, panel discussions, bookmaking activities for children, a practice-oriented workshops.
-See the video from our 2016 festival here!
+Our flagship programme is the annual Ba re e ne re Literature Festival.
+This is a multi-day event that brings together hundreds of people from a variety of backgrounds and ages including writers, editors, publishers, poets, students, artists and educators to engage through literary arts and diverse modes of storytelling.
+Activities include: poetry performances, story readings panel discussions, townhall-style conversations, bookmaking activities for children, annual keynotes and practice-oriented writing workshops.

-Arts education research.
 Ba re e ne re is part of Another Roadmap for Arts Education.
-This is a community of Arts organisations and researchers around the world who collaborate on projects and conduct research with the aim of making arts education more inclusive and locally-oriented rather than replicating foreign frameworks and practices.
-Ba re e ne re is focused on deconstructing and deemphasising the colonial influence on Arts education in Lesotho and Southern Africa.
+This is a community of Arts organisations and researchers from around the world who collaborate on creative projects and conduct research with the aim of making arts education more inclusive and locally-oriented rather than replicating foreign frameworks and practices.
+Ba re e ne re’s research is focused on deconstructing and decolonising Arts education in Lesotho and Southern Africa.
 We’ve also hosted a workshop for our international peers in Maseru.

-African language growth.
-To get young Basotho excited about their language, Ba re e ne re demonstrates the descriptive power and innovative growth of Sesotho by instituting the BA RE Dictionary Project.
+To get young Basotho excited about their language, Sesotho, Ba re e ne re demonstrates the descriptive power and innovative growth of Sesotho by instituting the BA RE Dictionary Project.
 This project introduces and catalogs new Sesotho words with definitions and example sentences.
 Our audience is encouraged to share their own creative sentences with these new words and suggest their own words.
 The words are often influenced by slang, afro-futurism, new technology and complex emotions.
 We’ve also implemented a workshop series where participants collectively create new works and then design their own dictionary pages for them.